Homeowner's pro-Trump sign causes stir in Plantation

 The front lawns of the properties also are maintained by the association, and the trees and other foliage in front of the homes in Lauderdale West are in common areas owned by the association.

-Neighbors complained about the initial sign, which read "Trump 2020: No Bullshit."
+Neighbors complained about the initial sign, which read, "Trump 2020: No More Bulls---."

 Payne filmed the encounter with the homeowners association.
 A man from the association can be heard on the video calling the sign "vulgar."